 - Adults: once they’ve emerged as adults from their pupate stage, they actually only live for up to two or three days.
 They’ll quickly mate and lay their eggs, restarting the lifecycle.

-Why are they dangerous for dogs to go near them?
+Why is it dangerous for dogs to go near them?

 How to spot oak or pine processionary caterpillars and moths